Average Discrimination Lawsuit Settlement in California

 Civil rights lawsuit settlement amounts

-Civil rights lawsuit settlement amounts can range from $50,000 to $300,000 or more, depending on the severity of the violation and its impact.
-Compensation often includes damages for lost income, emotional distress, and in some cases, punitive damages to hold the employer accountable.
+Civil rights lawsuit settlement amounts can range from $50,000 to $300,000 or more – but serious cases can result in far higher recoveries.
+Feher Law secured a $7 million civil rights settlement for a California client, one of the firm’s largest single recoveries.
+Compensation includes damages for lost income, emotional distress, and punitive damages to hold employers accountable.
+See our full breakdown of California civil rights lawsuit settlement amounts.

 Race discrimination settlement amounts